 - Your mineral rights have the potential to become more valuable in the future.

 Leasing Your Mineral Rights

 Alternatively, if you do not want to give up your mineral rights entirely, you have the option to sign an oil and gas lease.
-In a mineral rights lease, you can sign a temporary agreement to let an oil and gas company explore, procure, and sell minerals from your property.
+In a mineral rights lease, you can sign a temporary agreement.
+This is to let an oil and gas company explore, procure, and sell minerals from your property.

 Pros of Leasing Your Mineral Rights

-- You may receive an initial bonus, signing payment.
+- You may receive an initial bonus, and signing payment.

 - If the production is successful, you will earn oil or gas royalties on the precious minerals produced.

-- You still maintain ownership of your mineral rights and have only agreed for the temporary exploration of the site.
+- You still maintain ownership of your mineral rights and have only agreed to the temporary exploration of the site.

 Cons of Leasing Your Mineral Rights